 How You Can Help Youth Manage Anxiety

 Anxiety is a normal part of the pre-teen and adolescent years.
 But unmanaged or excessive anxiety negatively impacts youth development.
 Anxiety is highly treatable, but too often it goes unnoticed and therefore untreated.
 It’s imperative you know how to effectively help young people cope with anxiety.
 With proper interventions, you can positively influence the way youth deal with anxiety.
 Understand the common types you’ll encounter and the warning signs to watch for.
 Learn practical ways you can help youth manage their anxiety.

 Understanding Mental Health First Aid

+One in five youth between the ages of 13 to 18 have, or will develop, a serious mental illness per the National Institute of Mental Health.
+Any adult who works with young people needs to be aware of the signs and symptoms of mental health challenges.
 Jade Schleif, YIPA’s training coordinator, sat down for a very informative conversation with Lee Berlinquette, National Trainer for Mental Health First Aid.
 Lee shares her personal lived experience and deep professional knowledge to raise awareness about the Mental Health First Aid (MHFA) movement.
-Her passion for helping you understand the importance of caring for youth mental health as well as your own makes this a unique learning experience.
-Listen in and learn how you can use MHFA concepts in your youth work.

 Addressing Youth Mental Health Challenges

 It’s very likely that you will work with young people that could develop mental health challenges.
 So, it’s critical that you understand the differences between mental health and mental illness.
 Learn how to be an objective listener and provide non-judgmental support for young people with mental health challenges.
 Gain confidence in your ability to support youth facing mental health challenges.
 You’ll explore the mindset needed to recognize and respond to a young person experiencing a mental health crisis.